-Based on the study findings the study concluded that digital collaboration platform had a positive and significant effect on employee’s performance in MTN Southeast, Nigeria.
+Based on the study findings, the study concluded that digital collaboration platform had a positive and significant effect on employee performance in MTN Southeast, Nigeria.
+(Need a conclusion paragraph than these two sentences.)

 Recommendations

-Based on the study findings, the following recommendations was consider essential:
+Based on the study findings, the following recommendations was considered essential:

 The Management of MTN Southeast, Nigeria need to sustain their digital workplace.
 However, to improve its efficiency and effectiveness they need to integrate unified communication systems for efficient connectivity, combining messaging, video conferencing, and voice calls to streamline communication channels.
-They need to invest in digital training programmes to enhance employees' digital literacy, enabling them to make the most of the available technological tools for improved task performance.
-Furthermore, Management need to leverage on data analytics to gain insights into employee task performance, identifying areas for improvement and optimizing processes for increased efficiency.
+They need to invest in digital training programs to enhance employees' digital literacy, enabling them to make the most of the available technological tools for improved task performance.
+Furthermore, Management needs to leverage data analytics to gain insights into employee task performance, identify areas for improvement, and optimizing processes for increased efficiency.

-The Management of MTN Southeast, Nigeria need to maintain their information and communication technology channels.
+The Management of MTN Southeast, Nigeria needs to maintain its information and communication technology channels.
 However, to improve its effectiveness, Management need to utilize data analytics tools to gain insights into network performance, customer behaviour, and operational efficiency, enabling data-driven in decision-making.
-Management need to facilitate remote work capabilities through secure VPNs and cloud-based applications, allowing employees to work efficiently from anywhere.
+Management needs to facilitate remote work capabilities through secure VPNs and cloud-based applications, allowing employees to work efficiently from anywhere.

 REFERENCES